Picking the Best Color for Your Tesla: Popular Choices

 Red MetallicVotes: 344.8%

-Most Popular Tesla Model Y Color
+What is the Most Popular Tesla Model Y Color?

-Tesla Model Y Stats Graph Chart Picking The Best Color For Your Tesla: Popular Choices
+Tesla Model Y Stats Graph Chart

 ColorVotes #Percentage